MikeKSmith/The_Lazy_Producer/docs/012-Tools-MIDI_Generators.md

 >
 > *seek. think. discover. - Linus Schrab*

-Suffice to say that it generates sequences or bursts of MIDI notes that can be used in generative ambient music.
+Suffice to say that it generates sequences or bursts of MIDI notes that can be used in generative music.
 That it's available as a free Max for Live device is down to the generosity and genius of [the musician](https://dndrks.bandcamp.com) and [developer Dan Derks.](https://github.com/dndrks)

 Less Concepts produces MIDI sequences rather are less random and slightly more melodic.
 The key items to focus on here are the "Rule" setting, which in the screenshot below is 30, and the "Seed" setting which is 46.
 Different rules provide different rhythmic / melodic results and the "Seed" setting results in slightly different variations of that rule.
 For a given Rule and Seed you will always get predictable results, so if you use Less Concepts and fix the starting Rule and Seed you can always guarantee the same result.
 But one trick I've played with is to use a random LFO to vary the seed every 4 bars (or more) to balance unexpected and predictable, as we've discussed before.